António Montez (footballer)

-António Luís Cavaco Silva Sá Montez (born 29 September 2001), known as just António Montez, is a Portuguese professional footballer who plays as a centre-back for Académica de Coimbra.
+António Luís Cavaco Silva Sá Montez (born 29 September 2001), known as just António Montez, is a Portuguese professional footballer who plays as a centre-back for Liga Portugal 2 club Lusitânia Lourosa.

 Club career

 Montez is a youth product of CIF and Belenenses SAD.
 He was called to the senior team after a COVID-19 outbreak hit the squad.
 One of only 9 starters in the squad for the match, he made his professional debut with B-SAD in a 7–0 Primeira Liga loss to Benfica on 24 July 2021 that ended up being called off.

 Personal life

 Montez is the grandson of former Prime Minister and President of Portugal Aníbal Cavaco Silva.